AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   $
     CB(p) = cases(min(alpha : p in.not X^alpha) &: p in.not X^infinity, infinity &: p in X^infinity)
   $
+  which we call the _Cantor-Bendixson rank of $p$_.
 ]

+Intuitively the rank of a point $p$ measures how 'far' it is from being isolated.
+There is then is reason to believe that these could be useful in the setting of types since we know isolated types carry model-theoretic information.

+In the special setting of a $0$-dimensional space, we also have ranks given to clopen subsets of our topological space.
+Since in $S_n (A)$ we have a clopen basis induced by formulas, these will come in handy as well.

 #definition[
   Assume that $X$ is a $0$ dimensional space, that is